ClickHouse/ClickHouse/docs/en/database_engines/mysql.md

 # MySQL

-Allows to connect to some database on remote MySQL server and perform `INSERT` and `SELECT` queries with tables to exchange data between ClickHouse and MySQL.
+Allows to connect to databases on a remote MySQL server and perform `INSERT` and `SELECT` queries with tables to exchange data between ClickHouse and MySQL.

-The `MySQL` database engine translate queries to the MySQL server, so you can perform operations such as `SHOW TABLES` or `SHOW CREATE TABLE`.
+The `MySQL` database engine translate queries to the MySQL server so you can perform operations such as `SHOW TABLES` or `SHOW CREATE TABLE`.

-You cannot perform with tables the following queries:
+You cannot perform the following queries:

 - `ATTACH`/`DETACH`
 - `DROP`